younjiwoo/tunely/docs/sprint4.md

 Once again, let's start on the front end by adding a button to delete an album.

-1. Add another button to the `panel-footer` of the Handlebars template.
+1. Add another button to the `panel-footer` of the album template string.

 1. Use jQuery to listen for the `click` event for the button.